 How to balance deen and dunya is a question we should ask ourselves, as Ramadan amplifies this need.
 We strive to worship Allah fully while managing our daily tasks, such as work, family, and personal responsibilities.
 Finding harmony in these two areas helps ensure we remain grounded in our faith while caring for our bodies, minds, and relationships.

-“Your body has a right over you, your eyes have a right over you, and your wife has a right over you.”
-(Sahih Bukhari 5199)
+“Your body has a right over you, your eyes have a right over you, and your wife has a right over you” (Sahih Bukhari 5199).

 Fasting can be demanding on the body, especially when combined with long work hours or family obligations.
-Therefore, it is essential to prioritize self care in Islam to maintain your strength and energy throughout the month.
+Therefore, it is essential to prioritize self-care in Islam to maintain your strength and energy throughout the month.
 By nurturing both body and soul, you can carry out your religious duties while remaining productive in your worldly pursuits.

-“In the remembrance of Allah, the hearts find peace.”
-(Surah Ar-Ra’d: 28)
+“In the remembrance of Allah, the hearts find peace” (Surat Ar-Ra’d: 28).

 Taking a moment to breathe deeply, reflect on the blessings of Ramadan, and recite short duas can ease the burden of stress.
-Self care in Islam through mental and emotional nourishment is just as important as physical self-care, helping us stay connected to our faith while managing life's pressures.
+Self-care in Islam through mental and emotional nourishment is just as important as physical self-care, helping us stay connected to our faith while managing life's pressures.

 If your work schedule is particularly demanding, speak with your employer about adjusting your hours or workload during Ramadan.
 Many workplaces are flexible, especially during the holy month.
 Let them know your need to balance deen and dunya, and they may be understanding in allowing you more time for prayer or rest.

 How to balance deen and dunya in Ramadan is a question that requires mindfulness and intention.
-By following the Quran and Sunnah, you can achieve spiritual fulfillment while nurturing your body, mind, and soul.
+By following the Qur'an and sunnah, you can achieve spiritual fulfillment while nurturing your body, mind, and soul.
 This Ramadan, make self-care a priority, so you can worship Allah fully and thrive in both worlds.

 .webp)